Shogen "Why can a strong man not lift his leg?"

 There are many names for enlightened people.
 They are great, strong, clever, pious, old, wise and so on.
 All of this is wrong for the opposite is also true.

-There is no description, no truth, the Koans point out again and again.
-Only Zen masters make you believe in enlightenment...
+There is no description, no truth in Buddhism the Koans point out again and again.
+Only Zen-master make you believe in enlightenment...

 The original Chinese Goang